-NCGS 143-215.6A, 6B, and 6C, Enforcement procedures: civil penalties, criminal penalties, and injunctive relief provide the North Carolina Department of Environment and Natural Resources (DENR) with the statutory authority to enforce air quality rules that contain requirements for emissions limits and controls.
+NCGS 143-215.61, Enforcement Procedures, provides the North Carolina Department of Environment and Natural Resources (DENR) with the statutory authority to enforce air quality rules.

 NCGS 143-215.108, Control of sources of air pollution; permits required, provides the EMC with the statutory authority to permit sources of air pollution.